-Exempted clearing refers to the clearing of protected vegetation within the Vegetation Management Area for which a development permit is not required.
-Specific terms and conditions apply to different districts and sub-districts of the Vegetation Management Area.
-A brief summary of exemptions is listed in the table below, however for a full description of exempted please refer to the planning scheme that covers your area or contact Customer Service at Logan City Council.
+Exempted clearing refers to the clearing of protected vegetation within the Biodiversity areas overlay for which a development permit is not required.
+Specific terms and conditions apply to different areas, however a brief summary of exemptions is listed below.
+For a full description of exempted clearing provisions please refer to Tables 184.108.40.206.1 to 220.127.116.11.5 (PDF 2095 KB) of the Logan Planning Scheme 2015 Logan Planning Scheme 2015 version 1.1, or alternatively contact Customer Service at Logan City Council.

 For the proposed removal of vegetation applications must be submitted by the owner(s) of the subject property or submitted with written authorisation enabling others to apply on their behalf.
-Application must be made on the prescribed IDAS forms 1 and 6, which are available from Council offices or at Sustainable Planning Act - IDAS forms and checklists.
+Application must be made on the prescribed IDAS forms 1 and 6, which are available from Council offices or at Sustainable Planning Act - IDAS Forms.